Meet Jordan Greene, SGA President

 Jordan Alexander Greene has always had a passion for giving back to his community and advocating for his peers.
 When he joined the Aggie Family in 2013, he made sure he continued to live out those passions and immediately engulf himself in student leadership.
 He began his quest as the Freshman Class President under the Turner Administration.
 It was then that he knew in order to become Student Body President, he had so much to learn.
 Therefore, each year, he became a “student of leadership”—carefully studying, learning, and growing in student governance, advocacy, and action.

 Greene is a senior, Accounting student from Raleigh, North Carolina.
 He has been involved in the Residence Hall Association, Alpha Lambda Delta Honor Society, Mr. 1932 for the Alpha Phi Chapter of Alpha Kappa Alpha Sorority Incorporated, and was elected Class President of SGA for three consecutive years.
-Aside from his heavy involvement in extra-curricular activities, Jordan is also a scholar.
-He has attended some of the top leadership institutes in the country such as the Future Diversity Leaders Program sponsored by KPMG and the Thurgood Marshall Leadership Institute.
+Aside from his heavy co-curricular involvement, Jordan is also a scholar.
+He has attended some of the top leadership institutes in the country including the Future Diversity Leaders Program sponsored by KPMG and the Thurgood Marshall Leadership Institute.
 He is a two-time summer intern with KPMG LLP, the #1 public accounting firm ranked in the FORBES 100.

 Jordan Greene stands on the platform, “All Or Nothing”, which is exclusively for the people.
 It chronicles the testament of true commitment, true grit, and true knowledge—all of which he brings to the role of SGA President.
 His platform is dissected in three pillars: the passion, the execution, and the journey.
 These pillars lay the foundation for the “All or Nothing” movement and will usher in the success of his administration for the year.
 As a student leader, Jordan understands that each student on campus has what it takes.
 His platform will take that potential one step further by encouraging all students to take on the “All Or Nothing” mentality so that NC A&T will not only be the number #1 public HBCU in the nation but the #1 institution, period, in the world.